 My Biggest Challenge: Books

 The most difficult thing for me to downsize was my book collection.
-To me, books are almost sacred.
+To me, books are sacred.
 I grew up in a family that cherished books and learning.
 I like to think of myself as educated and an intellectual… having lots of books is part of that self identity.
-When I started to downsize my book collection I had ten, or was it eleven, full size (36″ x 72″) bookcases completely full, often with books double deep.
+When I started to downsize my book collection I had eleven, or was it fourteen, full size (36″ x 72″) bookcases completely full, often with books double deep.
 I couldn’t bring myself to part with my old friends in one go, it took several years.

 I started by looking at large reference books since these had the lowest emotional attachment and took a disproportionate amount of space.
 Those no longer used, or that could be replaced by resources freely available on the Internet were given away.
 I replaced any reference materials I used regularly with electronic versions.
 Even though this cost money, it saved space and made the materials more useful to me.